NicoleWilbur/FX-and-Swing/README.md

 ### FX and Swing

-Two small Java programs utilizing FX and swing for GUI implementation.
+Two small Java programs utilizing JavaFX and swing for GUI implementation.